blindacai/Five-in-a-row/README.md

 **version 3:**

 use a library for the render logic

 use react.js

 All React components must act like pure functions with respect to their props

-There are two types of data that control a component: props and state

-props are set by the parent and they are fixed throughout the lifetime of a component
+There are two types of data that control a component: props and state. props are set by the parent and they are fixed throughout the lifetime of a component.
 For data that is going to change, we have to use state

 When you want to aggregate data from multiple children or to have two child components communicate with each other,